Foolproof Prime Rib

 • Cut small slits in the roast and insert garlic and rosemary.
 Rub compound butter all over the meat.

 • Bake at 500°F for 15 minutes.
+(Be sure it’s been preheated for at least 10 minutes)

 • Reduce heat to 325°F and continue baking for 13 minutes per pound, or until desired doneness is reached.
+Don't open the oven until it's done!

 Leave a Reply